slightcisco/UTCReading-Takeover/README.md

 # UTCReading-Takeover

+## Installing dependencies

 Please clone or download this repo to begin.

-To start, please make sure you have python3 (important that its 3), git, Flask and the webex teams SDK (links below)
+To start, please make sure you have python, Flask and the webex teams SDK (links below)

 https://github.com/CiscoDevNet/webexteamssdk

 https://github.com/pallets/flask

+## Setting up environment

 Now look in your chats, and you should see a token that is provided.
 If you have no token then contact someone from Cisco.

-Once this is done, you can simply start by running the start.py file.

-This file is designed for OSX or Linux, so if this file is crashing please do the following:
+Place this token in a new file called access.tkn.

+Make sure there are no spaces or new lines in this file or it wont work

+Now we need to set environment variables.

+If you dont know how to do this please use google, it is a fairly simple process.

+On Linux/OSX you use the export command.

+In windows you will need to do this through settings.

-Set the following environment variables in python:
+Set the following environment variables:

- - WEBEX_TEAMS_ACCESS_TOKEN to the token we will cover later
+ - WEBEX_TEAMS_ACCESS_TOKEN to the token that you had in chat.

  - FLASK_APP to bot_server.py

- - paste your token with no spaces after or new lines after into a file called access.tkn
+That is the environment setup.

+## Running the server

- - run the command "python -m flask run --host=0.0.0.0"
+To start the server you need to run the command "python -m flask run --host=0.0.0.0"

-The above is the equivilant of running the file.

-One the first time of running the file, you will be prompted for an access token, this can be found in your team chat.

 You should now be able to talk to your bot by @mentioning it in your team chat.

 Your bot is called the same as your team chat, so something like "Group x Team y".

+## Next steps

 Now have a look at the bot_server.py file and start to play.